 Our formal structures are designed to give robust oversight and management of our academies without unnecessarily restricting innovation.

-Formulation of strategy and day-to-day operations are delegated to the Chief Executive, Dr Jo Saxton.
-She is supported by a Deputy Chief Executive, our Academy Principals or (and Executive Principals and Heads if in post) as well as by the professionals in our Central Team.
+Formulation of strategy and day-to-day operations are delegated to the Chief Executive, Seamus Murphy who is supported by our Academy Principals or (and Executive Principals and Heads if in post) as well as by the professionals in our Central Team.

 Our Principals are challenged and supported by Challenge and Community Committee’s (CCs).
 CCs meet between three and six times a year.
 Our CCs are advisory, with the exception of Exclusions and Conduct for which they may form committees as appropriate from the members of the CC and/or Trust Board as necessary and these are governed according to trust policy rather than by committee terms of reference.
 These may be individual to each Academy or – where appropriate – operate across a number of schools.
 Our governors are appointed by the Trust, ensuring we have a balance of skills required to oversee a modern school.
 Trustees may serve as CC Chairs.
 Chairs are appointed by the Trust Board.

 Parental opinion is gathered through two elected parent governors.
 Pupil opinions inform the Principal and CC via a School Council.
 Pupil voice sessions take place in CC meetings from time to time within the year.
 Our Principals also meet frequently with parents at open evenings and other events throughout the year.

 The Trust Board hears parent and pupil voice directly, where CC Chairs are also Board Directors, and indirectly via CC minutes and surveys.

 The Governance Scheme is reviewed annually and/or in consultation with the Department of Education.